JohnnyTheTank/apiNG-plugin-instagram/README.md

 **_apiNG-plugin-instagram_** is a [Instagram REST API](https://www.instagram.com/developer/endpoints/media/) plugin for [**apiNG**](https://github.com/JohnnyTheTank/apiNG).

 # Information

+:warning: **This use case isn't supported anymore.
+On June 1, 2016 Instagram changed the permissions and all apps moved automatically to Sandbox Mode if it wasn't approved through the [review process](https://www.instagram.com/developer/review/).**

 * **Supported apiNG models: `social`, `video`, `image`**
 * This plugin supports the [`get-native-data` parameter](https://aping.readme.io/docs/advanced#parameters)
 * This plugin needs an [access token](#2-access-token) :warning: